cliburn/bios-823-2019/README.md

-# Syllabus for BIOS 823 2019
+# Syllabus for BIOS823 (2019)

 - BIOS 823 (Biomedical Big Data) explains what is typically meant by the term *Big Data*, the challenges with Big DAta, and common strategies for the processing and analysis of Big Data.
 The course examples are in Python and fluency in the language is expected - BIOS 821 and STA 663 are appropriate pre-requisites.
-The core topics are how to manage data and how to make computation scalable.
+The core topics are how to manage data and how to make computation scalable, with applications to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts.
+A draft syllabus with more details is viewable at

 ## Part 1: Managing data